 Annual budgets will reflect the best estimate of the resources available to each school/academy for the forthcoming year and how those resources are to be utilised by each school/academy.
-There should be a clear link between the SP objectives and the budgeted utilisation of resources.
+There should be a clear link between the SP objectives, the Trust Improvement Plan and the budgeted utilisation of resources.
 The budgetary planning process will incorporate the following elements: